• Skip to primary navigation

 I don’t recommend freezing this Southern coleslaw recipe, because the mayonnaise-based dressing tends to break down after thawing.

-If you prefer, you can make a vinegar-based coleslaw!
-I recommend making the dressing as is but substituting ¼ cup of a neutral oil (like sunflower oil or light olive oil) for the mayo.
+If you prefer, you can make vinegar-based coleslaw!
+I recommend making the dressing as is but substituting ¼ cup of neutral oil (like sunflower oil or light olive oil) for the mayo.

 Celery seeds come from the wild celery plant!
 Once the plant matures, it produces tiny seeds.
 The seeds have a stronger, richer flavor than typical grocery store celery stalks, which makes them perfect for adding to sauces and dressings!